shrineofus/damnesia-community/README.md

 using System.Collections.Generic;
 using Pes.Abstractions;
 using Pes.Runtime;
-using Pes.Enterprise.Hardware; // Direct reference to the optimized Tier 3 cache-aligned layer[cite: 1]
+using Pes.Enterprise.Hardware; // Direct reference to the optimized Tier 3 cache-aligned layer

 // 1.
-Establish the baseline 16-dimensional feature map derived from an LLM appraisal or baseline JSON snapshot[cite: 1] var llmParsedBaseline = new Dictionary<SoulOrgan, double>
+Establish the baseline 16-dimensional feature map derived from an LLM appraisal or baseline JSON snapshot var llmParsedBaseline = new Dictionary<SoulOrgan, double>
 {
     { SoulOrgan.CoreFocus, 0.0 },